Mount Locust Inn | Claiborne Co., MS | c.1780

 Constructed circa, 1780, Mount Locust is one of the oldest structures in Mississippi.
 It functioned as both a working plantation and as an inn (or stand), where travelers on the Natchez Trace could rest for the night.
 Mount Locust was one of 50 such stands that existed during the period of greatest use of the Old Natchez Trace and is the only surviving inn of the more than 50.

 Mt.
 Locust Inn and Plantation is a special historic site in that it helps us to interpret and envision this region of this young country was embroiled in the American Revolution and when Mississippi was still the frontier.
 One of Mississippi’s earliest buildings, Mt.
 Locust was one of about 50 ‘stands’ that literally stood along the Natchez Trace.
-Often called the nation’s first ‘superhighway,’ the Natchez Trace was an important route to the ___ Indians and later by which European settlers moved into the region.
+Often called the nation’s first ‘superhighway,’ the Natchez Trace was an important route to the Chickasaw and Chocktaw Indians, and later by which European settlers moved into the region.

 The American Revolution was still underway when construction began here.
 Steamboat travel had not yet begun and its builder sought to profit by providing shelter for the men who were walking or riding horses on their way home to the Ohio, Tennessee and Cumberland River valleys.
 Legal travel in the region had just opened up and by 1785, an increasing number of boatmen known as “Kaintucks” were walking north on the Natchez Trace to make their way home, because their boats could not go upstream.
 A day’s walk from Natchez brought the Kaintucks and their gold to Mount Locust which was, at that time, basically a self-supporting farm and hospitality center in the wilderness.
 Mount Locust quickly became a fixture along the historic roadway.